 Breathing intentionally into the belly will help slow your child down and encourage them to focus on engaging more of their body by filling both the chest cavity and belly with oxygen.
 Plus, belly breathing will slow their heart rate and signal their body to relax.

 Practice removing judgment and criticism

 Encourage your child to maintain their childlike wonder and curiosity as they observe the world around them.
 As we grow, we tend to become more judgmental, but a kid’s mind is often less likely to have negative thoughts about the things around them.
-Mindfulness comes easier to a less judgmental mindset.
+Mindfulness comes easier with a less judgmental mindset.

 If your child is upset or having trouble letting go of feelings of frustrations, anger, or sadness, simply grab a bottle of bubbles, and ask your kids to “blow” those feelings away.
 You can teach your child to be vulnerable by saying their emotions out loud as they blow bubbles.
-Watching the bubbles float away and pop gives them a positive visual of letting go of feelings that are not serving them.
+Watching the bubbles float away and pop gives them a positive visualization of letting go of feelings that are not serving them.